 Related to gingers and heliconias, most bananas (genus Musa) are grown for their fruit, which is universally popular, but also for their fibre, used in paper making and textiles.
 Bananas are neither trees nor palms but herbs!

 The banana growing industry in North Queensland is one of its most important crops.
 Unfortunately, many banana plantations were 'wiped out' by severe cyclones in 2011, wreaking havoc for farmers and resulting in steep price rises for consumers.
-The industry is slowly re-building itself and bananas are now plentiful (2012 - 2013).
+The industry slowly re-built itself and bananas are now plentiful.

 Most people will be familiar with the yellow Cavendish banana.
 Of medium size its taste is delicious but it has the disadvantage or ripening quickly so doesn’t keep for more than a few days.